 There are other cases, however, that give rise to protracted involvement and litigation.

 - A Defendant might be incapacitated and unable to communicate whether there are any defenses or objections.
-In such a case, I have had to initiate a plenary guardianship action.
+In such a case, I have had to initiate a plenary guardianship action that is separate and apart from the foreclosure.

-- Sometimes there are programs that are available to assist homeowners in default and I may be in the position to assist them in obtaining financial assistance.
-These proceedings can be complex and time consuming.
+- There are programs that are available to assist homeowners in default and I may be in the position to assist the borrowers in obtaining financial assistance to reinstate the mortgage or otherwise give the lender an incentive to modify the mortgage to make it affordable.